stride3d/stride-docs/en/manual/scenes/entities/transform/matrices.md

 ## Decomposing

-In order to retrieve yaw, pitch and roll or euler angles from a matrix, it has to be **decomposed**.
+In order to retrieve certain values from a matrix, it has to be **decomposed**.

 ```csharp
 Entity.Transform.UpdateWorldMatrix();